 Please note: all comments received are a part of the public record and will generally be included in the final document without change.
 All personal identifying information (for example, name and address) voluntarily submitted by the commenter may be publicly accessible.
 Please do not submit confidential business information or otherwise sensitive or protected information.

-The comment period for this draft practice guide is open through October 15, 2018.
+The comment period for this draft practice guide closed on October 15, 2018.